 In 2013, Lindsay Lane launched its first “church plant” expansion into the Harvest Community with the acquisition of the Christ Way Baptist Church facilities.
 Andy John King became the Campus Pastor at Lindsay Lane East.
 Alan Ostrzycki transitioned from Children’s Pastor into the role of Student Pastor.

 Bro.
 Sonny Scofield retired at the end of 2018 after 23 years of service as the church’s Minister of Education.
 Then, in 2019, a second church plant, Lindsay Lane North, was launched in the Elkmont community with Alan Ostrzycki serving as the North Campus Pastor.
 Muscle Shoals native, Josh Shirley, returned to north Alabama from First Baptist Church Pasadena, TX to join the Main Campus staff as Student Pastor.
 Once the new North Campus was securely established and the new Student Pastor was in place, Senior Pastor Dusty McLemore shared with the church his plans to retire the following April.
 With the unanimous support of the entire senior pastoral staff, as well as the deacon body, Pastor Dusty recommended to the church that they consider calling Andy John King as its new lead pastor.
-Overwhelmingly the church voted to do so; and in January 2020 Pastor Andy John began the transition from his role as East Campus Pastor to that of Senior/Lead pastor.
+Overwhelmingly the church voted to do so, and in January 2020 Pastor Andy John began the transition from his role as East Campus Pastor to that of Senior/Lead pastor.
 Pastor Dusty retired in April as planned and Pastor Andy John transition seamlessly into his new role as Lead Pastor.
 With the transition of Andy John King to the role of Lead Pastor at the Main Campus, Heath Haney was brought on to serve in the position of Campus Pastor at Lindsay Lane East.

-2020 would indeed become a historically significant year for not only the church, but for the entire world.
-As a Covid-19 global pandemic shook the world, The Lord continued to grant His favor upon Lindsay Lane Baptist Church.
-Although the church was unable meet in person for approximately three months, Pastor Andy John led the staff to work diligently to ensure that the church continue to minister to the community and to the world.
-Weekly worship services were broadcast via livestream across numerous media platforms.
+2020 would indeed become a historically significant year for not only the church but for the entire world.
+As the Covid-19 global pandemic shook the world, The Lord continued to grant His favor upon Lindsay Lane Baptist Church.
+Although the church was unable to meet in person for approximately three months, Pastor Andy John led the staff to work diligently to ensure that the church continue to minister to the community and to the world.
+Weekly worship services were broadcast via live stream across numerous media platforms.
 Easter Sunday was hosted and celebrated on campus outside in the church’s parking lot via three “drive-in” worship services.
-Eventually, June ushered in a slow transition back to on campus worship in the sanctuary with appropriate social distancing measures in place.
+Eventually, June ushered in a slow transition back to on-campus worship in the sanctuary with appropriate social distancing measures in place.
 Through it all, The Lord remained faithful to His church.
-In such and unprecedented year, the church remained faithful to worship together, see numerous people come to know Christ and be baptized, and give record tithes and offerings toward the mission of sharing the gospel with others.
+In such an unprecedented year, the church remained faithful to worship together, see numerous people come to know Christ and be baptized, and give record tithes and offerings toward the mission of sharing the gospel with others.

 As 2020 closed, the church congratulated Eric Pugh upon his retirement.
 Pastor Eric served as Missions and Family Ministries Pastor for 14 years.

-As 2021 began, one of the church’s missionary partners from Ecuador, Pastor Ignacio “Nacho” Ortiz answered the call to serve as interim Missions Pastor.
+One of the church’s missionary partners from Ecuador, Pastor Ignacio “Nacho” Ortiz answered the call to serve as interim Missions Pastor.
 The plan for the Ortiz family was always to return to the Lord’s call on their family to serve in Ecuador.
 This became possible in December 2021.